Shogun486/FaceDetector_AgePredictor/README.md

 data can be separated into 5 age groups: [0 - 20), [20 - 40), [40 - 60), [60 - 80),
 and [80 - 100].

+### SIFT
+Next, there has to be a way for the model to recognize images and categorize them.
+This is where feature-extraction methods like SIFT come in.
+SIFT basically gathers key features from each image and keeps track of their true labels.
+Different people with the same age group tend to have similar features, so SIFT is a good place to start.
+SIFT maps keypoints on every image, along with descriptors which spatially describe each keypoint.
+Many image processing systems utilize a 2048-dimensional linear feature vector, so that's a good place to start.
+Each descriptor in SIFT is a 128-bit vector, so 16 of them will equal 2048.
+SIFT may not be able to detect enough keypoints on each image such that the 2048 amount is reached, thus there needs to be some manual padding (which can be seen in the code).

+### Best Practice
 The IoU-cropped images can indeed be used to train the logistic regression classifier, but it is generally advised to isolate experiments.
 Therefore, it's best to use the WIKI pre-cropped faces dataset available here.
-Once the age-prediction model is optimized, it's as simple as feeding the IoU-cropped images into the training and testing set.
+Once the age-prediction model is optimized, it's as simple as feeding the IoU-cropped images into the training set.